forderud/UnixSharedLibs/incbin-embed-file/README.md

 This is a blocker, since it will prevent usage in Apple App store apps.

 ## Windows
-Not really supported, since adoption will require adoption of a `incbin.exe` preprocessor tool.
+Not really supported, since adoption will require adoption of an ad-hoc `incbin.exe` preprocessor tool.

 ## WASM